 If you find yourself facing a re-application year, contact HPA for an advising appointment.

 Some items to consider prior to your appointment:

 - If your overall GPA is weak, then consider post-baccalaureate coursework at the 300/400 or graduate course level.
 These grades will provide a separate post-baccalaureate GPA in the application.

-- Consider repeating science and pre-requisite courses where Ds and C minuses were earned.
+- Consider repeating science and prerequisite courses where you earned D or C-minus grades.